JN-Husch/Portable-Receiver-Display/README.md

-5. _(optional)_ Enable Serial communication for the GPS (based on this helpfull guide: https://maker.pro/raspberry-pi/tutorial/how-to-use-a-gps-receiver-with-raspberry-pi-4)
+5. _(optional if usinga GPS module:)_ Enable Serial communication for the GPS (based on this helpfull guide: https://maker.pro/raspberry-pi/tutorial/how-to-use-a-gps-receiver-with-raspberry-pi-4)

    5.1 Run the following command on your Pi: